 Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

-Eric Carle’s “The Very Hungry Caterpillar” is celebrating its 50th anniversary this year, and we hope the little guy is celebrating with one piece of chocolate cake, one ice cream cone, one pickle, one slice of Swiss cheese, one slice of salami … and a nice, green leaf.
+Eric Carle’s “The Very Hungry Caterpillar” celebrated its 50th anniversary last year, and we hope the little guy celebrated with one piece of chocolate cake, one ice cream cone, one pickle, one slice of Swiss cheese, one slice of salami … and a nice, green leaf.

 The colorful insect gourmand has plenty of reasons to celebrate.
 At 50, he remains a best-seller and was ranked second among the top picture books of all time in a poll by the School Library Journal (behind Maurice Sendak's “Where the Wild Things Are”).

 The birthday of a beloved children’s classic got us thinking about the board books and picture books any child needs in her library.
 Books make excellent baby shower gifts and gifts for newborns.
 They’ll outlast that dust-gathering stuffed animal, and create memories for parents and children for years to come.